Allocation and User Account Policies

 - Users will receive email warnings as date for transition to the Retired state approaches.

-A User Account moves from the Active to the Inactive state when there have been no logins to any NREL HPC system for 6 months.
+A user account moves from the Active to the Inactive state when there have been no logins to any NREL HPC system for 60 days.

-- Users can prevent their accounts from moving from Active to Inactive state by logging in at least once in 6 months.
+Users can prevent their accounts from moving from an Active to Inactive state by logging in, utilizing password authentication at least once in 60 days.

-User Accounts enters the Retired state when any of these conditions are true:
+User accounts enter the Retired state when any of these conditions are true:

 - AUP Expires (typically 1 year) or becomes invalid for other reasons (for example: change of employer, end of contractual arrangement between NREL and user employer)

-- User accounts are immediately Retired and access to files is lost when the relationship between the user and their employer is terminated by the employer.
+- User accounts are immediately Retired and access to files is lost when the relationship between the user and their employer is terminated.

 - Data will be retained in /home/<username> for a period of 3 months.

-- Data will be retained in /mss/users/<username> for a period of 15 months.
+- Data will be retained in MSS for a period of 15 months.

 Files in /scratch/<username> may be subject to purging at any time.